Kate Breakey

-Kate Breakey is a visual artist known for her large-scale, hand-colored photographs.
-Since 1981 her work has appeared in more than 75 solo exhibitions and more than 50 group exhibitions in the United States, France, Japan, Australia, China, and New Zealand.
+Kate Breakey (born August 14, 1957) is an Australian visual artist known for her large-scale, hand-colored photographs.
+Since 1981, her work has appeared in more than 75 solo exhibitions and more than 50 group exhibitions in the United States, France, Japan, Australia, China, and New Zealand.
 Her work is in the permanent collection of many public institutions including the Center for Creative Photography in Tucson, the Museum of Photographic Arts in San Diego, the Museum of Fine Arts, Houston, the Wittliff collections at Texas State University, the Austin Museum of Art, the National Gallery of Australia in Canberra and the Osaka Museum in Japan.
 In 2004, she received the Photographer of the Year Award from the Houston Center for Photography.

 Biography

 Kate Breakey was born in Port Lincoln, South Australia on 14 August 1957.
 She achieved a Diploma in Graphic Design from the University of South Australia in 1978, and a Bachelor of Fine Art from the same university in 1981.
 In 1988, Breakey moved to Austin, Texas, where she completed a Master of Fine Art at the University of Texas in 1991, and where she taught photography in the university's Department of Art and Art History until 1997.
 In 1999, Breakey moved to Tucson, Arizona.
 In addition to participating in countless solo and group exhibitions, she is regularly invited to be a guest speaker and to teach throughout the U.S. and internationally.